 Read More: Get more ideas for cool spots with this London three day itinerary.

 Street Art Elsewhere in Shoreditch

 It’s hardly a crusty old nunnery now and the street art there has a very modern sensibility.
-You can also find additional pieces by walking up and ducking down alleys off of Shoreditch High street and Great Eastern street.
+Do a full lap around the Citizen M hotel to find more pieces.

 (Some of the links below are affiliate links.
 This means that if you chose to purchase, I’ll get a small commission.)